mayankspathak/Bootstrap3Columns-Left-Right-Sidebars/README.md

-# Bootstrap3Columns-Left-Right-Sidebars
+# Bootstrap three Columns template with Left and Right Sidebars

-Bootstrap Left Right Sidebars template
+##Bootstrap Left Right Sidebars template

 This Bootstrap template is written using Bootstrap 3.3.7 version.